 His photographic work is intuitive, raw, yet always very connected to people.
 He finds his subjects in the public space or in their own personal living space.

 Eli graduated at the academy of photography with his personal interpretation of the city of Rotterdam entitled ‘Temporal Existence’.
 In 2013, he was one out of 12 photographers selected to document the city of Rotterdam.
 In addition he is author of the self-published photo book ‘Enigma’; a confronting series of images about daily life on the streets in India.
-His work has been exhibited at various places in the Netherlands, including in the Dutch museum of photography and at a satellite exhibition of Noorderlicht.
+His work has been exhibited at various places in the Netherlands and abroad.
+March 2018 Eli will have a solo exhibition in de Kunsthal in Rotterdam.

 In December 2013, Eli was fortunate to follow a masterclass by Michael Ackerman, one of his primary sources of inspiration, in Paris.
 Later on, he participated in a Magnum workshop by photographer Jacob Aue Sobol at Copenhagen.
 Both of them critically contributed to an in-depth empowerment of his work.
 A selection of the work produced during this workshop was exhibited at the Copenhagen Photofestival.

-His first solo-exhibition at Deelen Art Gallery, was curated by Sun Hee Engelsto , editor to Jacob Aue Sobol.
+His first solo-exhibition at Deelen Art Gallery, was curated by Sun Hee Engelstoft, editor of Jacob Aue Sobol.
 The grand opening was performed by Jacqueline Portielje from the well-known Dutch artist duo Schilte & Portielje.

 Eli is a member of the international collective Noise, Pictura and Dutch Contemporary Photography.